 - Go all the way down and stay at the bottom of the movement for 2 seconds.
 Failing to go down all the way can shorten your lats (back muscles).
 Pausing at the bottom ensures you’re not cheating via momentum.

 - Keep your abs and glutes flexed.
 Flex your stomach and butt tight enough to keep your spine in proper alignment.
-This will help promote equal weight distribution between your left and right side, as well as safety.

 Long Walks (Preferably Barefoot)

 According to neuroscientist John Medina in his great book Brain Rules, our oldest ancestors averaged 12 miles a day.
 This is why walking for at least 30 minutes 3 times a week can have both cognitive and physical health benefits.

 Barefoot on grass or dirt is optimal.
 Why?
 It’s the way our bodies were designed to walk.

 Shoes can negatively impact your gait.
 Almost all shoes immobilize your feet–they’re like putting each foot in a cast.

 Furthermore, the yogic tradition believes that doing this can help people become more grounded by neutralizing the radiation that comes from all of our electronic devices.
 To my knowledge there is no clinical data to support this claim; however, it can’t hurt (and you may just Placebo Effect yourself into feeling it has done just that).

 Finally, it feels good!

 I’m not a big fan of treadmills (except for short cool-downs).
 I believe that over time they can affect your gait as well.
 Whenever possible, opt for the real deal.

 Toilets, believe it or not, are a relatively new invention.